 The larger projectile velocity will also affect how much impact energy the polycarbonate will see.

-The following image shows bullet strikes in polycarbonate.
+This image shows bullet strikes in polycarbonate.
 The polycarbonate captured the bullets as they penetrated the plastic at the strike point.

 In addition to impact test data, we also have test data for blast and overpressure release.
 This real-time TotalShield video shows an actual blast test of several polycarbonate thicknesses.